Table of Contents[Hide][Show]

 Umbra

-Umbra, Canopy’s in house restaurant, is open to anyone Umbra has a wonderful breakfast buffet.
+During our visit, we stayed at The Canopy by Hilton Minneapolis Mill District.
+The hotel’s in-house restaurant, Umbra, is open to anyone and has a wonderful breakfast buffet.
 The continental buffet includes plenty of fresh fruit, yogurt, cereal, bread, muffins and bagels, plus juice, milk and coffee.
-The full buffet, for $15 ($12 for kids 5-12 and free under 5) has at least three hot dishes.
+The full buffet, for $18 ($12 for kids 5-12 and free under 5) has at least three hot dishes.
 We had a frittata loaded with vegetables; there was also breakfast meat and another egg dish, plus potatoes.

 If you want an early dinner with the kids, flatbreads are half price at happy hour, weekdays from 4-6pm.